StevenTammen/StevenTammen.github.io/pages/about.md

 My name is Steven Tammen and I am an undergraduate student at the University of Georgia studying Latin, Greek, Hebrew, and classical culture.
 I am also interested in philology, the ancient Near East, and ancient history in general.

-My other pursuits cluster around the the attainment of the ideal -- using systematic study and continuous improvement to make things the best they can be according to the constraints inherent to reality.
+My other pursuits cluster around optimization -- using systematic study and continuous improvement to make things the best they can be according to the constraints inherent to reality.

 More specific information about me can be found in [my CV](https://steventammen.com/CV.pdf).